-NCERT solutions for class 8 science chapter 6 combustion and flame- In your NCERT class 8 Science book, chapter 6 is combustion and flame.
-A thorough study of chapter exercise and NCERT solution for science class 8 chapter 6 combustion and flame will be beneficial for class 8 students as concept-based questions are asked from this chapter in exams.
+NCERT solutions for class 8 science chapter 6 combustion and flame- In the NCERT class 8 science book, chapter 6 is combustion and flame.
+A thorough study of chapter exercise and solutions of NCERT for class 8 science chapter 6 combustion and flame will be beneficial for class 8 students as concept-based questions are asked from this chapter in exams.
 Before studying the chapter, you must know that in your day to day life, you use various types of fuels.
-Be it the LPG fuel used in your kitchen or petrol, diesel, CNG in your vehicle, be it wood which is burnt during winters for warmth or cow dung cakes that are used for cooking in villages.
+Be it the LPG fuel used in kitchen or petrol, diesel, CNG in-vehicle, be it wood which is burnt during winters for warmth or cow dung cakes that are used for cooking in villages.
 The NCERT Solutions for Class 8 Science Chapter 6 combustion and flame are prepared by our subject experts so that students use these solutions to learn the concepts in minimal time.
 All these fuels work on the same phenomenon which is burning.
-NCERT Science Class 8 Chapter 6 combustion and flame aims at the chemical process of burning or combustion.
+NCERT Science Class 8 Chapter 6 combustion and flame deals with the chemical process of burning or combustion.
 It also deals with the details of burning without a flame.
-After studying the chapter thoroughly you will be able to attempt the exercise of NCERT textbook and get correct NCERT solution for science class 8 chapter 6 combustion and flame.
+After studying the chapter thoroughly, you will be able to attempt the exercise of NCERT textbook and get the correct CBSE NCERT solutions for class 8 science chapter 6 combustion and flame.
 For middle school students, a tool like NCERT solutions helps extremely in their studies to score decent marks in their examination.

-Combustion is a chemical process which involves the reaction of a substance with oxygen in order to give away heat.
+Combustion is a chemical process that involves the reaction of a substance with oxygen in order to give away heat.
 The substance that undergoes combustion is known as fuel.
 Fuels can be

 In NCERT Science Class 8 Chapter 6 you will majorly learn about these fuels and the process of combustion.
 On the basis of combustion, materials can be divided into two types